Dekking/Terachau/README.md

 "# Terachau"
-desktop app simulating an online hardware store.
+Desktop app simulating an online hardware store.
+Execute the MainScreen file to run the app.